 - Keeps skin young and tight

-Tips: Before jumping into a cold shower, try Wim Hof’s breathing exercise.
-Have a warm towel ready for when you’re done and only take a 2-3 minute shower.
+Before taking a cold shower, attempt Wim Hof’s breathing exercise.
+Prepare a warm towel for after the shower and limit the duration to 2-3 minutes.

 *note: always consult with your doctor before trying anything if you have a pre-existing condition.